andrewspode/ohnoyoudidnt/README.md

 Oh no you didn't!
 =================

-Chrome is a fickle beast and will occasionally crash out with no real, debuggable reason - leaving us with an 'Aw, Snap!' message.
-Our response to that is 'Oh no you didn't!' and refresh the page automatically.
-This is incredibly useful when running web apps in kiosk mode, where there is no easy way to reload the page.
+Chrome has a habit of crashing, often for no real reason.
+When running a Kiosk, or Digital Signage - the ability the quickly reload the page is essential.
+This plugin does exactly that.

+This is not a replacement for correcting problems in the first place (memory leaks especially) and isn't particularly useful in an everyday environment, where you can simply press the refresh button yourself.